-Duchesne nurtures the heart of each girl by noticing that light within her, and tracing its source back to what excites, energizes, inspires, and even frustrates her.
+Duchesne nurtures the heart of each girl by noticing that light within her, and seeking what excites, energizes, inspires, and even frustrates her.

 Providing on-site wellness resources for all students, Duchesne educates and inspires the whole girl.

-There is a registered nurse in the clinic during school hours.
+A registered nurse is in the clinic during school hours.
 She treats minor injuries, administers first aid, and determines when a student needs to go home or needs more advanced medical care.
-She can administer prescription medications and over the counter medications with the appropriate parental and physician permission.
+She can dispense prescription and over-the-counter medications with the appropriate parental and physician permission.
 She has current certification in CPR/AED administration.

 All medical information and forms are managed through MAGNUS.